Leafs goalie Stolarz leaves game in second period | Globalnews.ca

-TORONTO – Toronto Maple Leafs goaltender Anthony Stolarz won’t return to Monday’s playoff series opener against the Florida Panthers after leaving the game in the second period.
+TORONTO – Toronto goaltender Anthony Stolarz left Monday’s second-round series opener against the Florida Panthers due to injury in the second period and did not return.

+Joseph Woll replaced Stolarz with 9:46 remaining in the second period and Toronto ahead 4-1.
+The Maple Leafs went on to win 5-4.

 Stolarz took an elbow to the back of the head from Panthers forward Sam Bennett shortly before his departure.